mayankagwl/my-blogs/Golang/tune-the-go-http-client-for-high-performance.md

 Connection pool size and connection per host count can be increased as per server resources and requirements.

 ## Conclusion
 In this article, we discussed the problems around the 'net/http' client default configurations.
-By changing the some of the default settings of HTTP Client, we can achieve High performance HTTP client library for production use.
+By changing some of the default settings of HTTP Client, we can achieve a High-performance HTTP client for production use.